-- author's decisions and the impact of those decisions on the audience - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate - position - Construct an analytical essay of the anchor text that identifies at least two specific methods the author utilizes to create an impact on the audience - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate - Develop an effective rhetorical presence in a prepared speech
+- the impact of those decisions on the audience - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate - Construct an analytical essay of the anchor text that identifies at least two specific methods the author utilizes to create an impact on the audience - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate - Develop an effective rhetorical presence in a prepared speech

-- tone to appeal to the audience. - Construct an analytical essay of the anchor text that identifies at least two specific methods the author utilizes to create an impact on the audience and explain how these methods generate the effect - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate
+- audience. - Construct an analytical essay of the anchor text that identifies at least two specific methods the author utilizes to create an impact on the audience and explain how these methods generate the effect - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate

-- to appeal to the audience, and employs effective rhetorical strategies to enhance the appeal. - Construct an analytical essay of the anchor text that identifies at least two specific methods the author utilizes to create an impact on the audience and explain how these methods generate the effect - Develop an effective rhetorical presence in a prepared speech - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate - Design a presentation of a mock advertisement that tells the truth about a selected subject and employs rhetorical techniques studied throughout the year
+- audience, and employs effective rhetorical strategies to enhance the appeal. - Construct an analytical essay of the anchor text that identifies at least two specific methods the author utilizes to create an impact on the audience and explain how these methods generate the effect - Develop an effective rhetorical presence in a prepared speech - Investigate a selected debate topic then design and engage in a well-reasoned verbal debate - Design a presentation of a mock advertisement that tells the truth about a selected subject and employs rhetorical techniques studied throughout the year